spinnaker/spinnaker.github.io/setup/ci/wercker.md

    hal config ci wercker enable
    ```

-2. If using Spinnaker 1.19 or earlier, make sure that the Wercker stage feature flag is turned on:
+2. If you're using Spinnaker 1.19 or earlier, make sure that the Wercker stage feature flag is turned on:

    ```bash
    hal config features edit --wercker true